-Student Name: Date: Faculty: Course: Most recent exam score, you have receivedAt this point in the course, you have received points from a total of points from a total of In order to be successful in this course and progress 77%. through the nursing program, you will need to obtain at least a document with you.
-Your score reflects that you need uctor(s) to discuss your grade advisement.
-Please bring this ed additional assistance or changes to your academic ) as to what you believe is the cause of your current grade.
-Suggested actions for improvement will be discus sed during your grade advisement meeting: Review current study practices and current r □ Join a student study group □ Obtain additional reference material from □ Complete related Evolve case studies / R □ Attend all scheduled review sessions for □ Assess work / home schedule to allow ac □ Quizzes / test questions n the nursing faculty N patient reviews the remainder of the semester Review test-taking material □ Review test-taking strategies from the te □ Review test-taking strategies from the Extra Review test-taking strategies from the Review test-taking Meet with the instructor(s) of the course to dinclude but are not limited to: ☐ Seek tutoring ☐ Seek counseling/learning assessment ☐ Modify work schedule to accommodate to Seek a health care related job to gain need ☐ Contact Director of Nursing or Coordinate ☐ Other: eded exposure to nursing skills ator for specialized guidance Student Signature: Faculty Signature: Advisement Date: September 2017 Reviewed: May 2018, May 2020 Reviewed/Revised: May 2019
+Student Name: Date: Faculty: Course: Most recent exam score, you have received At this point in the course, you have received points from a total of points from a total of In order to be successful in this course and progra77%. ress through the nursing program, you will need to obtain at least a document with you.
+Your score reflects that you nstructor(s) to discuss your grade advisement.
+Please bring this u need additional assistance or changes to your academic on(s) as to what you believe is the cause of your current grade.
+Suggested actions for improvement will be dis scussed during your grade advisement meeting: Review current study practices and curred □ Join a student study group □ Obtain additional reference material □ Complete related Evolve case studies □ Attend all scheduled review sessions □ Assess work / home schedule to allow □ Quizzes / test questions from the nursing faculty s / RN client reviews s for the remainder of the semester Review test-taking material ☐ Review test-taking strategies from th ☐ Review test-taking strategies from th Meet with the instructor(s) of the course include but are not limited to: ☐ Seek tutoring ☐ Seek counseling/learning assessment ☐ Modify work schedule to accommod ☐ Seek a health care related job to gain ☐ Contact Director of Nursing or Coord late more time to study n needed exposure to nursing skills dinator for specialized guidance Student Signature: Faculty Signature: Advisement Date:

+September 2017 Reviewed: May 2018, May 2020, May 2021 Reviewed/Revised: May 2019